-Asylum Access Thailand provides legal counsel and representation to refugees seeking asylum in refugee status determination proceedings conducted by the UN refugee agency.
+Asylum Access Thailand provides legal counsel and representation to refugees seeking asylum in refugee status determination proceedings conducted by the UN refugee agency in Bangkok.
 Our clients come from over 20 different nationalities.
 While the majority are from Sri Lanka and Pakistan, we also see clients from Iraq, Somalia, Iran, Viet Nam, Cote d’Ivoire, and many other countries.
 To address the critical need for legal aid in dozens of languages, we also train refugees as legal interpreters.

 Formally a project of the Human Right and Development Foundation in Thailand, AAT works in coalition with other Thai and southeast Asian organizations to advocate for changes in Thai law and policy that will create stronger protections for refugees and asylum-seekers.